geraldinepascal/FROGS-wrappers/README.md

 * have PEAR in your PATH or in the FROGS libexec directory

-* add PEAR in the FROGS preprocess Galaxy wrapper (<FROGS_DIR>/tools/preprocess/preprocess.xml):
+* add PEAR in the FROGS preprocess Galaxy wrapper (`<FROGS_DIR>/tools/preprocess/preprocess.xml`):

-  :warning: there is two places where the list merge_software is defined, add pear in both of them!
+  :warning: there is two places where the list `merge_software` is defined, add pear in both of them!

-  add pear value in the list of `merge_software`
 ```
     <conditional name="merge_software_type">
         <param name="merge_software" type="select" label="Merge software" help="Select the software to merge paired-end reads.">